Stanley Theodore Chant

 World War II, Irish Regiment & R.C.N.V.R. - Died London, England, February 4, 1979, following brief illness.
 Son of Douglas B. Chant, Toronto.
 Brother of John Douglas, Rosemere Que.
 Sarah Jane & Gail (Mrs. W.D.
 Collett) Toronto.
 Father of Andrew, Toronto & Peter, Montreal.
 Funeral service held in London, followed by cremation.
 Burial later in Canada.

-Stanley married Phyllis Craigmile, daughter of Andrew Craigmile and Unknown.
+Stanley married Phyllis Craigmyle, daughter of Andrew Walker Craigmyle and Jessie Pittenrigh.